Metro TV Xin Wen

 peace.

-29. Nenek Sihir Says:
+29. Nenek Sihir says:

 Good on ya Peter, Oigal and others for taking on this goose also known as Ross, ‘crock of pus’ pretty much sums up many of his postings, the idea the Jak Post and Metro are pro ‘red’ (how very 1950s!) is just laughable, if certain elements of Indonesian society are getting far too left wing for you, well, you know where the airport is!
 You obviously also understand very little about issues concerning bilingualism and its importance in many communities around the world.

-30. dewaratugedeanom Says:
+30. dewaratugedeanom says:

 Couldn’t Metro TV Xin Wen at least for relayed broadcasts make Chinese language spoken programmes with subtitles in Bahasa Indonesia?
 This way everybody would be happy.